renovatebot/renovate/docs/usage/configuration-options.md

 Solutions:

 - Decrease the concurrent branch limit (note: this won't go and delete any existing, so won't have an effect until you either merge or close existing ones manually)
 - Remove automerge and/or automatic rebasing (set `rebaseWhen` to `conflicted`).
-However if you have branch protection saying PRs must be up to date then it's not ideal to remove automatic rebasing.
+However if you have branch protection saying PRs must be up to date then it's not ideal to remove automatic rebasing

 ## branchName